 Parents’ Frequently Asked Questions

 We have no set deadline.
 We accept campers until our sessions are full.
-However, sessions do fill in early spring, so we encourage you to sign up as soon as possible!
+However, sessions do fill as early as February, so we encourage you to sign up as soon as possible!

 The $800 deposit is fully refundable (less $50) until December 1, 2018.
 Then, the deposit is refundable less a $200 cancellation fee until March 1, 2019.
 After March 1, the deposit and any tuition paid is non-refundable.
 Tuition is due in full by April 1, 2019.